learn-co-curriculum/react-hooks-state/README.md

 Now, when the `<button>` element is clicked, it will run our `increment` function. `increment` calls the `setCount` function to do these two things:

-- Update the value of `count` to be `count + 1`
+- Update the value of `count` in React's internal state to be `count + 1`
 - Re-render our component

-The magic of working with **state** is that we don't have to worry about any complex DOM manipulation (like finding the button element and telling it to display the new `count` value) &mdash; whenever we call the `setCount` function, React will automatically re-render our component, along with any of its child components, and update the DOM based on the new values for state!
+The magic of working with **state** is that we don't have to worry about any complex DOM manipulation (like finding the button element and telling it to display the new `count` value) &mdash; whenever we call the `setCount` function, React will automatically **re-render** our component, along with any of its child components, and update the DOM based on the new values for state!

+You can visualize the steps that happen when we call `setCount` like this:

+1. Calling `setCount(1)` tells React that its internal state for our `Counter` component's `count` value must update to 1
+2. React updates its internal state
+3. React **re-renders** the `Counter` component (it calls the `Counter()` function to see what JSX is returned)
+4. When the `Counter` component is re-rendered, `useState` will return the current value of React's internal state, which is now 1
+5. The value of `count` is now 1 within our Counter component
+6. Our component's JSX uses this new value to display the number 1 within the button

 Using state like this allows React to be very performant: based on which component is updated, React can determine which child components are affected